KleskBY/InteriumMinecraftServer/README.md

 Adds guns and throwable dynamite to the game.
 Use /givegun <nickname> to give player a gun.
 <br><br>
 <b>Highways.sk</b><br>
 Automatic bedrock highways.
-Automaticly build bedrock roads when player is walking on bedrock, if cooridantes X (between 2 and -1),  Z (between 2 and -1), Y (76).
+Automatically build bedrock roads when the player is walking on bedrock, if coordinates X (between 2 and -1),  Z (between 2 and -1), Y (76).
 <br><br>
 <b>Inventory.sk</b><br>
 Inventory slot limiter to fit chest size.